Knowledge Graphs in Practice: Characterizing their Users, Challenges, and Visualization Opportunities: Knowledge Graph Challenges

 \begin{displayquote} We often see you know, an association that doesn't make sense, or that we've already invalidated internally\ldots it would be nice to have an easy way to basically flag that for all future versions of the KG that are built. -P16 \end{displayquote} }

+\item[]{\textbf{KG Entity and Path Challenges:} Challenges strongly associated with KGs include entity disambiguation and chokepoints in path discovery.
+Several (9/19) participants said they face challenges with entity ambiguity, in which a node or edge has multiple meanings in the KG:

+\begin{displayquote} One problem is entity disambiguation.
+We take the data as is, we're not sure that two nodes are actually different. -P8 \end{displayquote}

-\item[]{\textbf{Path Discovery Chokepoints:} (4/9) participants who are using KGs for path discovery have problems with chokepoint nodes through which many paths converge then diverge.
+From the participants using KGs for path discovery, 4/9 have problems with chokepoint nodes through which many paths converge then diverge.
 When running path-finding algorithms to discover new connections, densely connected nodes in between the target nodes can grossly inflate the number of discovered paths, leading to irrelevant outputs:

 \begin{displayquote} A big problem is some of these intermediate layers are a lot smaller than the layers they're connected to, so they're chokepoints.
-If you do that two step linkage between the two nodes, you end up with probably a lot of things that are irrelevant and more nodes than you actually want. -P9 \end{displayquote}
+If you do that two step linkage between the two nodes, you end up with probably a lot of things that are irrelevant and more nodes than you actually want\ldots it would be super cool if we could use machine learning to infer the appropriate linkages. -P9 \end{displayquote}

-Another participant told us their team is experimenting with hyperedges, i.e. edges that connect more than just two nodes, in an attempt to avoid path chokepoints and irrelevant paths. }
+Some participants told us their team is experimenting with hyperedge representations, i.e. edges that connect more than just two nodes, in an attempt to avoid path chokepoints and problematic path convergence. }

 \end{itemize}